nolds9/wdi_project_2/README.md

 An educational platform where users can take courses by completing and learning from informative lessons.

 ## Specs
+* Layout structure and styling with Materialize

-User Authentication and Authorization system using the gem Devise
+* User Authentication and Authorization system using the gem Devise
+* Custom Flash Notifications with the gem Toastr
+* User avatar using Gravatar api

 ## User Stories